php-flasher/php-flasher.github.io/docs/framework/symfony.md

 ### examples :

-By default, the **template** adapter is used when creating your notification, to use another adapter you could use the `create()` method like the following:
+By default, the **template** tailwindcss adapter is used when creating your notification, to use another adapter you could use the `create()` method:

 ```php
 class PostController